wescasto/ice-bumpers/README.md

 ## Gamepad support

 This game supports several gamepad controllers including Playstation 3 and Playstation 4.
 Just connect the controller to your computer using a USB cable.
-The left stick controls ship movement while the right stick moves the turret and fires your weapon.
+The left stick controls your car movement.

-This game was built using PhaserJS (v2.6.2).
+Best played in Chrome with fullscreen enabled.
+Built with PhaserJS (v2.6.2).
 See more at https://phaser.io/